zurie/LogicX-Push2/README.md

-# LogicX-Push2 - Logic Pro X Adaption (WIP)
+# LogicX-Push2 - Logic Pro 11
 To Install:
 ```
 brew install cairo pango gdk-pixbuf libxml2 libxslt libffi libusb

 python3 -m pip install -r requirements.txt
 python3 app.py

 ```
 updated interface and controls to use new Osc file in Docs.
-(WIP) Tested on Logic 11 / Mac OS 13.6.6
+(WIP) Tested on Logic 11.1.2 / Mac OS 15.5

 LogicX-Push2 allows your ableton PUSH2 to have more functionality in Logic Pro beyond the default "user" mode.
 **LogicX-Push2** is based on the source code for Psyha, which  is a Python 3 app to use **Push2 as a standalone MIDI controller**.
-It has manily been designed to work as a controller for [Apple's Logic PRO](https://www.apple.com/logic-pro/), but it can also be used as a generic controller.
+It has mainly been designed to work as a controller for [Apple's Logic PRO](https://www.apple.com/logic-pro/), but it can also be used as a generic controller.
 To run LogicX-Push2, you just need to install Python requirements and run `app.py` on a computer connected to Push2 and with a MIDI interface to output messages.

 ### New Features include:
+* NO LONGER NEED OSCulator (keybinds are now from a json file)
+* Collapsable SCALES.
+Now you can remove the black keys from your pad and only show notes found in your desired scales.
 * Updated Frontend UI
 * Updated Transport Controls (Stop / Play / Record / Metronome / Mute / Solo )
 * Better Navigation Controls